Chapter 5

 slavery

-inferiority, and an inability to envision an alternative; “wolf by the ears.”
+inferiority, and an inability to envision an alternative; wolf

 *Whites do not feel African Americans can be integrated into